spring/SpringLS/README.txt

 * Pack the class files together with all the dependencies into a single, executable Jar file

+Installing Maven 2:
+In case you already have it installed, skip this paragraph.
+Windows:
+Go to http://maven.apache.org/download.html, and download the latest stable version zip file (not the Source zip).
+Then exctract to eg your Program Files, and make sure the bin sub-dir of the extracted folder is in your PATH environment variable.
+*nix:
+Install the maven2 package in your systems way of doing so.
+On Ubuntu for example, you would do this:
+> sudu apt-get install maven2

 build steps:
 1. Make sure you have Maven 2 installed.
-You can check that with the following command: mvn --version
+You can check that with the following command:
+> mvn --version
-2. compile and package TASServer: mvn package
+2. compile and package TASServer:
+> mvn package
-This may take wuite some time, if you are runnig Maven for the first time, as it has to downlaod all the dependencies for the different build steps, plus the dependencies of TASServer.
+This may take quite some time, if you are runnig Maven for the first time, as it has to downlaod all the dependencies for the different build steps, plus the dependencies of TASServer.
 3. If everything went smoothly, this was it already!